ziofat/Amaranth/README.md

 There is also a shortcoming, if you choose this solution, you need to change your current passwords.

 # Usage
-There will be a Chrome extension for this.
+There is a [Chrome extension](https://chrome.google.com/webstore/detail/amaranth-password-manager/hbkfmkahandehhbdlgbfhaeacecfeceo) for this. ([repo](https://github.com/ziofat/Amaranth-chrome))

 This repository is for algorithm.
 To check it, just